How Positive Body Language in Public Speaking Works

 1. Maintain Eye-contact

-Maintain consistent and delicate eye contact with everyone, as this shows that the speaker cares about the listening.
-This also demonstrates your confidence and genuineness.
-People frequently feel that persons who attempt to conceal anything have difficulty looking you in the eyes, and this is correct.
-Remember that eye contact must be intentional and non-piercing in order to have an impact and foster trust.
+Maintain constant and gentle eye contact with everyone, since this demonstrates that the speaker cares about listening.
+This indicates your confidence and authenticity.
+People commonly believe that those who try to conceal anything have difficulties looking you in the eyes, which is right.
+To create an effect and develop trust, make eye contact that is purposeful and non-piercing.

 2. Significant Hand Gestures